NEWv0.25.0 — Agent-built dashboards, multi-modal media, desktop app →

 Web server

-2. Agent proxy — forwards /api/agents/:name/* to the correct agent process
+2. Agent proxy — forwards /api/agents/:name/* to the correct agent process with token injection

 Proxy flow